 Here $i(a:b|c)=\ln p(a,b|c)-\ln p(a|c)p(b|c)$ is the pointwise conditional mutual information, and the slice notation $x_{a:b}$ is shorthand for the sequence $x_a, x_{a+1}, \ldots, x_b$.
 Thus $T_{\ft{\Y}}$ is the total pointwise transfer entropy from $\X$ to $\Y$ for the forward time trajectory.
 Transfer entropy has been investigated as a measure of Granger statistical causality~\cite{Granger1969, Schreiber2000, James2016}.

 Recently, transfer entropy has been recognized as a component of the thermodynamic dissipation~\cite{Sagawa2012a,Ito2013,Prokopenko2013,Hartich2014,Horowitz2014a}.
-However, transfer entropy can only equal the total transferred dissipation if we construe a process that has no feedback in the time-reversed dynamics, even when there is feedback in the converse dynamics.
-Although considerations of such time-reverse feedback-free reference systems are of theoretical interest~\cite{Sagawa2010,Horowitz2010}, in general we must include the time-reversed component of the transferred dissipation in order to fully appreciate the thermodynamic costs associated with interactions between sub-systems.
+But transfer entropy can only equal the total transferred dissipation if we construe a process with feedback only in the time-forward dynamics, but no feedback in the time-reversed dynamics.
+Such time-reverse feedback-free reference systems have been studied, e.g.~\cite{Sagawa2010,Horowitz2010}.
+However, in general we must include the time-reversed component of the transferred dissipation in order to fully appreciate the thermodynamic costs associated with interactions between sub-systems~\cite{Spinney2016}.

 \para{Information Engines} An interesting idealized limit to consider is when the interaction energy is zero $E_{\X:\Y}=0$, but the dynamics are still coupled.
-Removing the energetic component to the interaction forces us to carefully consider the role of information flow and computation in thermodynamics, and the relationship between information and entropy~\cite{Sagawa2010,Horowitz2010,Toyabe2010,Sagawa2012a,Sagawa2012b,Hartich2014,Koski2014,Horowitz2015, Parrondo2015,Bartolotta2015,Boyd2016}.
+Removing the energetic component to the interaction forces us to carefully consider the role of information flow and computation in thermodynamics, and the relationship between information and entropy~\cite{Sagawa2010,Horowitz2010,Toyabe2010,Sagawa2012a,Sagawa2012b,Hartich2014,Koski2014,Horowitz2015, Parrondo2015,Bartolotta2016,Boyd2017}.
 Although no energy flows between the systems, the transferred dissipation can still be non-zero.
 From the point of view of system $\X$, system $\Y$ becomes a purely computational resource (a ``Demon'').
 This resource has an irreducible thermodynamic cost which is captured by the transferred dissipation.
 Neglecting this cost leads to Maxwell Demon paradoxes where the Second Law appears to be violated.

 \para{Local Second Law}